hasrichar/Mobile-Development/README.md

 <hr>

 # BeCipes - Mobile Development
+A platform that makes it easy for you to get healthy food.
+Use this platform to help you easily serve healthy food, get information about nutritional health, and cooking techniques.

 ## Architecture
 The project follows the MVVM (Model-View-ViewModel) design pattern with a Clean Architecture approach.
 This architecture promotes separation of concerns and provides a scalable and maintainable codebase.
 Here's an overview of the project's architecture: